 4. Check Ozonator/ UV Function Yearly.

-Put this on your once a year checklist as well.
-Making sure your ozonator is working properly is key to using less chemicals in your hot tub.
+Put this on your once-a-year checklist as well.
+Making sure your ozonator is working properly is key to using fewer chemicals in your hot tub.
 The easiest way to check ozone output is with an Ozone Test Kit.
 UV systems require only a simple bulb replacement yearly.